candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 8. Successful installation

-   After installation, the shortcut startup icon of the BCF node program will be displayed in the preset shortcut:
+   After installation, the shortcut startup icon of the BFM node program will be displayed in the preset shortcut:

    ![](./media/c9a299362b8db398154594903735d462.png)

-   > Note: After the BCF node program is successfully installed, the default software has been started, and the user does not need to start the software again.
+   > Note: After the BFM node program is successfully installed, the default software has been started, and the user does not need to start the software again.

 ### Uninstall

-The user can uninstall the BCF node program of the biological chain forest through the following two paths:
+The user can uninstall the BFM node program of the BFChainMeta through the following two paths:

-1. Open the control panel [Control Panel]-\>Open the program [Programs]-\> Open the program and features [Programs and Features], select the application [bcf], click "Uninstall/Change" to uninstall, as shown in the figure below :
+1. Open the control panel [Control Panel]-\>Open the program [Programs]-\> Open the program and features [Programs and Features], select the application [bfm], click "Uninstall/Change" to uninstall, as shown in the figure below :

     ![](./media/5ba787071e20f249496a494ab0daff62.png)